Touton: Potato toutons

 Potato toutons represent a distinctive regional variant originating from the Bonavista Peninsula, particularly in the communities of Bonavista, Elliston, and Maberly.
 This version uses potatoes as the primary ingredient and has been a culinary tradition in the region since the early twentieth century.
 In other areas, such as the Burin Peninsula, similar preparations are commonly known as potato cakes.
-These are typically made from mashed potatoes combined with flour, onion, and savory, then shaped into patties and fried.
+These are typically made from mashed potatoes combined with flour, onion, and savory (a herb), then shaped into patties and fried.

 Tiffin

 "Tiffin" is one of the most common regional names for toutons.
 It is generally found in the Bonavista Bay and Central Newfoundland region.
 However, there are outliers in Labrador and Conception Bay North:Some of these terms appear remarkably limited in their regional distribution.
 Tiffin, for example, appears to be localized in a handful of communities in Northern Bonavista Bay, yet students from one southern Bonavista Bay community reported this term with the meaning 'small lunch', a meaning which also occurs in regional British as well as in Indian English.The manufacture of tiffins is similar to descriptions given above for toutons.
 One 1979 account from Bonavista Bay relates,When mother was making bread and dough has risen she would cut pieces off, about the size of a doughnut and fry them.
 These were tiffins.
 Some people also call them scons but this may not be restricted to Wesleyville.Other versions of the word include tiffen-bread, and sintiffin.